 Students applying for admission will be evaluated primarily on standardized test scores (GMAT or GRE; either will be accepted) and undergraduate grades and major.
 The TOEFL or IELTS will be required for non-native English-speakers who do not have a degree from an English-speaking university, though this requirement may be waived based on an interview or other considerations.
 Work experience is not required.
 There are no specific course pre-requisites other than college-level math and introductory statistics.

-The MSF program is a ten-month full-time program.
+The MSF program is a nine-month full-time program.
 The 30-credit-hour curriculum consists of ten courses, in the following sequence:

 - FIN 600 - Corporate financial policy

 - FIN 650 - Investments

 - FIN 623 - International financial management

 - FIN 630 - Financial modeling and analysis

 - FIN 645 - Corporate investment and financial policy